maxcolliander/PingMe/README.md

 ```

 ## Troubleshooting
+- Sometimes it gives an alternative response which should not be posted (NOT YET FIXED)

 ## Licence
 This project is licensed under the MIT License - see the LICENSE file for details